Managing temporary elevated access to your AWS environment

 Implementing temporary elevated access

-Before you examine the reference implementation, first take a look at a logical architecture for temporary elevated access, so you can understand the process flow at a high level.
+Before you examine the available solutions, first take a look at a logical architecture for temporary elevated access, so you can understand the process flow at a high level.

 A typical temporary elevated access solution involves placing an additional component between your identity provider and the AWS environment that your users need to access.
 This is referred to as a temporary elevated access broker, shown in Figure 1.